wwerner/plantuml-sample/README.md

 Diagrams - UML, simple boxes and arrows, C4 - can massively increase understandability of software.
 Often, diagrams are maintained outside of the code base with specialized tools, which makes it a hassle to keep them up-to-date.
 I've seen outdated versions proliferate and cause confusion.
 They are often stored in binary formats making it hard to see what exactly changed between versions.

-Wouldn't it be nice if we could use code to create them, store them with our codebase, diff, and review them like any other source file.
+Wouldn't it be nice if we could use code to create them, store them with our codebase, diff, and review them like any other source file?

 Turns out we can.

 ## How?